nwesterhausen/valheim-discordconnector/docs/config/main.md

 A full list of valid options for this are [here](https://discordconnector.valheim.nwest.games/config/webhook.events.html).

+## Log Debug Messages

+Type: `Boolean`, default value: `false`

+Enable this setting to listen to debug messages from the mod.
+This will help with troubleshooting issues.

 ## Use fancier discord messages

 Type: `Boolean`, default value: `false`